CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

 1. **Go to [build.nvidia.com](https://build.nvidia.com)**

 1. **Login or Create an Account**:
 Click on the **Login** button in the top-right corner to create a new account.
-Enter your organization email to receive free credits to use NVIDIA NIM and click **Next**.
+Enter your organization email to receive free credits for using NVIDIA NIM, and click **Next**.

    ![build.nvidia.com](../media/nvaie-1.png)

    >**Note**: We recommend using your Email to log in, as this will provide you with 1,000 free credits.
-Alternatively, you can use the Username and Password available in the Environment tab to create an account; however, this option does not include free credits.
+Alternatively, you can use the Username and Password available in the Environment tab to create an account.
+However, this option does not include free credits.

 1. **Create Your NVIDIA Account**:
 You will be redirected to a page where you can create your NVIDIA account.
 Provide your **Personal email address** **(1)** and then click on **Create (2)**.This account is required to download RIVA and start using it in your Azure platform.

    ![](../media/i-13.png)

-1. On the **Create your Account**, page provide the following details and then click on **Create account (6)**.
+1. On the **Create your Account** page, provide the following details and then click on **Create account (6)**.

    - Email: Provide your **Personal email address (1)**
    - Password: Provide your **Password (2)**